navin-ri/surrogate-DFT-ionic-conductivity/src/20250623_Li_migration/log.md

 - the trained model in the jupyternotebook was used to create the predictions of CIF feats created in ic_preprocess.ipynb

 # IC prediction
-ic_pred_xgb.ipynb
+ic_bvse_xgb.ipynb
-- The prediction accuracy not fair
+- The prediction accuracy not fair (R2 = 0.75).
+Cross validation and ensembling pending.
 - Try top features!!
+    - does not improve further!
 - Try classification labels into it!

 ## Future